Eckhardt-Gramatté National Music Competition

 The Eckhardt-Gramatté National Music Competition is a major contemporary music competition that rewards the most talented young artists in the categories of piano, voice and strings.

-First prize: $8,000, a Canadian tour and a three-week residency at the Casalmaggiore International Music Festival in Italy.
+First prize: $8,000, a tour in Canada and a three-week residency at the Casalmaggiore International Music Festival, in Italy.

 Second prize: $3,000